 Hunger and homelessness are widespread problems that affect many in our community.
 This page lists resources that support families and individuals facing food or housing insecurity.

 No one should have to worry about whether they will have food on their plate or a roof over their head.
-But the reality is that hunger and homelessness are widespread problems that affect far too many people.
-Each November, Hunger and Homelessness Awareness Week draws attention to the problems of hunger and homelessness.
+But the reality is that hunger and homelessness are widespread problems that affect far too many people in Boulder and across the country.
+Each November, Hunger and Homelessness Awareness Week draws attention to the problems of hunger and homelessness, and what can be done to bring about solutions.

-In observation of Hunger and Homelessness Awareness Week, we have compiled a list of resources that support families and individuals facing food or housing insecurity.
+In observation of Hunger and Homelessness Awareness Week, the city has compiled a list of resources that support families and individuals facing food or housing insecurity; and suggestions for how community members can take action.

 Housing + Homelessness Resources